decretist/Dissertation/Chapter4/definition.md

 *Decretum*.

-Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are potentially open to criticism.[^d4] Winroth himself acknowledged the provisional nature of his appendix,[^d5] and Pennington has pointed out at least one interesting substantive problem, the inclusion of D.101.
+Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are potentially open to criticism.
+Although modern scholars admire Friedberg's learning and energy --- the 1879 edition of the *Decretum* was only one of many such projects that he undertook --- his editorial standards were those of 140 years ago.
+In particular, Friedberg's selection of eight unrepresentative German manuscripts as the basis for his edition, and his particular reliance on two of them --- Köln Erzbischöfliche Diözesan- und Dombibliothek 127 (Ka) and 128 (Kb) --- are seen today as serious deficiencies.[^d4]

+Winroth himself acknowledged the provisional nature of his appendix.[^d5] Furthermore, Pennington has pointed out that although Winroth's appendix includes D.100 d.a.c.1, D.100 c.1, and D.101 d.p.c.1, in the Paris (P), Florence (Fd), and Barcelona (Bc) manuscripts, the text of the first recension ends with D.99 c.1.[@pennington_biography_2014, 685]

 Nevertheless, in the absence of a critical edition for the first recension, creating a **proxy** for the text of the first recension by applying the information in Winroth's appendix as a set of transforms to the text of Friedberg's edition is the most workable approach.
 The resulting **proxy** for the first-recension text can then be subtracted from Friedberg's text to create a text representing second-recension additions and changes.
 Furthermore, this approach has one extremely powerful argument in its favor, which is that it enables reproducibility.
 Reliance on publicly available data means that those who wish to reproduce these results are not dependent on private decisions about the content of the text samples.

 Depending on the nature of the analysis we wish to conduct, we may choose to either include or exclude the *dicta* from *de Penitentia*.